bs2kbs2k/smlinux/README.md

 ## **Download & Installation Instructions**

 Paste either of the following into a terminal:
-(*Both commands do the exact same thing using a different tool, whichever works for you us fine.*)
+(*Both commands do the exact same thing using different tools; use whichever works for you.*)

 	bash -c "$(curl -fsSL https://raw.githubusercontent.com/enigma9o7/smlinux/master/smlinux)" OR